Read Apple News+ in News on Mac

 Browse the News+ Library

-In the News app on your Mac, click News+ in the sidebar (if you don’t see the sidebar, click in the toolbar).
+In the News app on your Mac, click News+ in the sidebar (if you can’t see the sidebar, click in the toolbar).

 In the Apple News+ Library, do any of the following: